hbrouwer/mesh/README.md

 you want to enable multithreading.
 Passing the flag `-DOPENMP=OFF` to CMake disables multithreading.

-You can then run Mesh as:
+After building, you can run Mesh as:

 ```
 $ ./mesh